Need an EPC in Stonebridge?

 • Is It Possible To Let A Property Without Having An Energy Performance Certificate?

-No. From April 2020 all rental homes need to have a valid EPC recorded on the EPC register.
-To legally rent a property the energy rating of the EPC has to be at least an “E”, or the property must have a valid exemption.
+The answer is No. From April 2020 all rental homes need to have a valid EPC recorded on the EPC register.
+To legally rent a property the energy rating of the EPC needs to be at least an “E”, or the property must have a valid exemption.

 What Is Penalty For Not Having An EPC?

-A fixed penalty charge of £200 can be issued for failure to comply in the following situations: on sale or rent the seller or landlord failed to make a valid domestic EPC available free of charge to the potential buyer or tenant at the earliest opportunity.
+A fixed penalty charge of £200 can be issued for failure to comply in the following circumstances: on sale or rent the owner or landlord failed to make a valid domestic EPC available free of charge to the would-be buyer or tenant at the earliest opportunity.

 Can You Fail An EPC?

 No. The EPC is not a pass or fail.
-Even so, various 3rd parties may require the EPC achieve a certain rating before they decide to continue.
-One example would be a financial institution loaning funds against a rental property, will require that the EPC is at least an “E”.
+Even so, various 3rd parties may require the EPC have a certain rating before they decide to continue.
+One example would be a financial institution loaning funds against a rental property, would require that the EPC is at least an “E”.

 What Does EPC E Mean?

-The Energy Performance Certificate will rate your property either A,B,C,D,E,F, or G. An E rating is the legal minimum a property can be to be able to rent out.
-Also, it is getting to be the baseline required by banking institutions when loaning funds against a home.
+The Energy Performance Certificate will rate the property either A,B,C,D,E,F, or G. An E rating is the legal minimum a property can be to be able to rent out.
+It is also getting to be the baseline required by banking institutions when loaning funds against a home.

-It’s not saying you won’t be able to obtain the funds when it is below an E, although there are more likely to be additional conditions in the arrangement.
+It’s not to say you won’t be able to obtain the funds if it is below an E, although there will probably be additional conditions in the arrangement.

 What Happens If An EPC Runs Out During A Tenancy?

 It will have to be renewed Under the Minimum Energy Efficiency Standard, all rental properties need to have a valid EPC of at least an E rating or above.
 All EPCs are lodged on a national register at epcregister.com.
-The EPC will be valid for a further ten years.
+The EPC is good for a further ten years.

 Is An EPC A Legal Requirement?

-Indeed, an Energy Performance Certificate is a legal requirement for all rental properties and homes which are for sale as well as all newly built properties.
+Indeed, an Energy Performance Certificate is a legal requirement for all rental properties and homes which are being sold as well as all newly built properties.
 Legally, the incoming resident must be given an EPC.

 Are All Listed Buildings Exempt From An EPC?

 All listed buildings are exempt from needing an EPC.
 A listed building is one as being identified in the database of Historic England as a listed building.
-This list can be located on the historic england website.
+The list can be found on the historic england website.

 Can You Evict A Tenant Without An EPC?